 In November 2010 my mother and I set about the task of planning my brother’s funeral.
 We hired a funeral director called Ben, who looked like he had stepped straight off a tractor and into our living room.
 He had the worst skin I’ve ever seen and fish guts or something smeared over his matching […]Read more "A short tale of inappropriateness.."

 A phenotype is, essentially, behaviour that is exhibited by an organism because it has a gene that directs it to behave that way when the circumstances present themselves.
 For example, a bird building a nest.
 Birds don’t go around building nests all day, every day, but in the right circumstances the gene for building […]Read more "Backpackers: The Phenotypes.
 A research paper by Stephen Kain."

 In the last few years, as a result of the increasing age of myself and everyone I know, death and grief has increasingly become dinner table talk and has led to me drawing a few conclusions on the topic I’d like to share.
 Obviously, if you’re looking for something funny to read, this ain’t […]Read more "On Grief"

-Finding inspiration can be incredibly difficult sometimes, a real chore.
-Thankfully, at other times it can fly out of nowhere and slap you square across the face, in much the same way pigeon excrement does any time you stand in any spot in any town in any province in any country in Europe.
-Today, alas, […]Read more "Perspiration Inspired Inspiration"
+Finding inspiration can be incredibly difficult sometimes, as anyone who has ever attempted any artistic or creative pursuit can attest to.
+Thankfully, at other times it can fly out of nowhere and slap you square across the face, in much the same way pigeon excrement does any time you stand in any spot in any […]Read more "Perspiration Inspired Inspiration"